CNN —

 Mike Segar/Reuters

-From left, Senate Majority Leader Chuck Schumer, Vice President Kamala Harris, President Joe Biden, former New York City Mayor Michael Bloomberg, former President Donald Trump and US Sen. JD Vance attend a ceremony in New York marking the 23rd anniversary of the September 11 attacks.
+From left, Senate Majority Leader Chuck Schumer, Harris, President Joe Biden, former New York City Mayor Michael Bloomberg, Trump and Vance attend a ceremony in New York marking the 23rd anniversary of the September 11 attacks.

 Michael Le Brecht II/ABC News